YellowJacketLinux/yjl-sysusers/README.md

 this utility has a genuine use case for the `global keyword`.

-The `pylint` utility reports some code readability warnings about coding style that need to be dealt with for the sake of readability.
+The `pylint` utility reports some code readability warnings about coding style with respect to the `main()` function that *probably* need to be dealt with for the sake of readability.
 It is correct about those.
-They will be dealt with.
+That function probably needs to be refactored.

 The `pylint` utility also reports some `No exception type(s) specified (bare-except)` warnings.